PostHog/meta/requests-for-comments/2023-10-25-per-product-nps.md

 - Visitors on any feature flags page (app & eu).
 I am using the following regex: `https://(app|eu)\.posthog\.com/feature_flags`
 - Visitors who match the 'activated users' cohort, see definitions below
-- Visitors who have signed up at least 30 days ago: `joined_at` before `date`
-    - Note: Once we have behavioural surveys, we can update the targeting to only show to users who have created a flag / watched 10 recordings / created a survey / created an insight / created an experiment
 - Don’t display to users who have seen another survey in the last 60 days
 - Roll out to a small number of users, e.g. 10%, so that we can track changes over time, rather than asking every user right now.
 (If we would roll this out to 100%, there is a risk that no user will see another survey for a while, if we keep the ‘survey wait period’ controls